Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 10 min read

-The best Christmas Markets in Paris
+Top 10 Christmas markets in Paris

 Christmas Market | ©Mateusz Dach

-If you plan to travel to the French capital during these dates, no matter if you go with children, as a couple or even alone, you can not miss a visit to any of these markets.
+If you plan to travel to the French capital during these dates, no matter if you go with children, as a couple or even alone, you can not miss a visit to one of these markets.
 In them you will be totally immersed in the spirit of Christmas, enjoying the atmosphere while sipping a revitalizing mulled wine.

-Christmas Market in the Jardin des Tuileries| ©Sortiraparis
+Christmas Market in the Tuileries Garden| ©Sortiraparis

-Christmas Market in the Jardin des Tuileries| ©Sortiraparis
+Christmas Market in the Tuileries Garden| ©Sortiraparis

 Thousands of Parisians and tourists flock every year to this market located halfway between the Place de la Concorde and the Louvre Museum.
 It is composed of more than 200 huts offering the best of French cuisine and decorative objects in a festive atmosphere.